chriswilliamstrombone/School_District_Analysis/README.md

 ## Results

-- Despite replacing the 461 math and reading scores values for all 9th graders at Thomas High School with NaN, we found only a minor change in the mean of our dataframe.
-    - Reading scores went from 81.87784 to 81.855796, a change of only 0.022044 points.
-    - Math scores went from 78.985371 to 78.930533, a change of only 0.054838 points.

 ### School District Summary

 - As seen in the image below, the school district summary saw average math scores dropping .1 points, and no change to the average reading scores.
 The overall percentage was reduced by 1%